ChanganVR/tiny-dnn/README.md

 # Hardware guided network pruning
 ## To-do list
-0. prepare some networks(Alexnet, ...) with their trained weights and test its accuracy on validation set(caffe_converter fails)
+0. prepare some networks(Alexnet, ...) with their trained weights and test its accuracy on validation set for Cifar example, see experiments/pruned_cifar10
 1. implement unstructured pruning in tidy-dnn (before Jan 16)
 * take pruning percentage as input parameter
 * modify the layers for forwarding/backwarding